cucumber-attic/cucumber-bootstrap/README.md

 other alternatives, including supporting a foreign language via the wire protocol or adding support for another language in Gherkin.

-Other than that, all you need to do is get Cucumber running with Aruba, define the step used in the features to execute the temporary CLI application, and then begin executing the bootstrap scenarios.
+Other than that, you need to do four things to start using the
+bootstrap:

+1. Setup Cucumber running with Aruba
+2. Create the features directory that will, temporarily, hold the bootstrap features
+3. Create a binary named `cucino` that takes a single filename argument and reads, executes and reports on the Gherkin found inside it
+4. Tell Aruba where to find that binary

+Once these steps are done, you're ready to get started.

 == Links